FREE New Patient Exam for Children Under 3

 The American Academy of Pediatric Dentists (AAPD) advises that children be seen for a checkup every 6 months.
 These visits allow Dr. Warcup to closely monitor new changes in your child’s mouth and ensure that you, as a parent, have the information you need to promote continued oral health in your child.
 Dr. Warcup may suggest additional checkups if your child is more susceptible to cavities, or if your child is showing signs of orthodontic problems.

 Mercury can be found in common dental materials, such as amalgam.
 Mercury can be harmful to your child's overall health and it is released in small amounts into your child's body through amalgam dental fillings.
-That's why Dr. Warcup only uses mercury-free dental materials at our Fort Worth pediatric dental office.
+That's why Dr. Warcup only uses mercury-free dental materials.
 These mercury-free composite dental restorations are more comfortable for pediatric patients and help support their overall health and wellness.

 Dental fluoride treatments are safe and effective in decreasing the amount of cavities in children.
 Dr. Warcup often recommends fluoride treatments along with dental sealants to protect your child’s teeth.
 Fluoride acts as a shield for the tooth’s outer enamel and can actually reverse early dental decay in some children.